-- reasonCode (OID 2.5.29.21): Present and NOT marked as critical. - The CRLReason indicated MUST NOT be unspecified (0).
-If the reason for revocation is unspecified, OATI MUST omit reasonCode entry extension, if allowed by the previous requirements. - The CRLReason MUST NOT be certificateHold (6). - The CRLReason MUST indicate the most appropriate reason for revocation of the certificate. - The CRLReason MUST be included in the reasonCode extension of the CRL entry corresponding to a Subscriber Certificate that is revoked unless the CRLReason is "unspecified (0)". - Only the following CRLReasons MAY be present in the CRL reasonCode extension for Subscriber Certificates: - keyCompromise (RFC 5280 CRLReason #1): Indicates that it is known or suspected that the Subscriber's Private Key has been compromised; - affiliationChanged (RFC 5280 CRLReason #3): Indicates that the Subject's name or other Subject Identity Information in the Certificate has changed, but there is no cause to suspect that the Certificate's Private Key has been compromised; - superseded (RFC 5280 CRLReason #4): Indicates that the Certificate is being replaced because: the Subscriber has requested a new Certificate, the CA has reasonable evidence that the validation of domain authorization or control for any fully-qualified domain name or IP address in the Certificate should not be relied upon, or the CA has revoked the Certificate for compliance reasons such as the Certificate does not comply with these Baseline Requirements or the CA's CP or CPS; - cessationOfOperation (RFC 5280 CRLReason #5): Indicates that the website with the Certificate is shut down prior to the expiration of the Certificate, or if the Subscriber no longer owns or controls the Domain Name in the Certificate prior to the expiration of the Certificate; or
+reasonCode (OID 2.5.29.21): Present and NOT marked as critical.

-- privilegeWithdrawn (RFC 5280 CRLReason #9): Indicates that there has been a subscriber-side infraction that has not resulted in keyCompromise, such as the Certificate Subscriber provided misleading information in their Certificate Request or has not upheld their material obligations under the Subscriber Agreement or Terms of Use. - issuingDistributionPoint (OID 2.5.29.28) - Not Present. - OATI CRLs contain entries for all revoked unexpired certificates, so this is not necessary.
+- The CRLReason indicated MUST NOT be unspecified (0).
+If the reason for revocation is unspecified, OATI MUST omit reasonCode entry extension, if allowed by the previous requirements. - The CRLReason MUST NOT be certificateHold (6). - The CRLReason MUST indicate the most appropriate reason for revocation of the certificate. - The CRLReason MUST be included in the reasonCode extension of the CRL entry corresponding to a Subscriber Certificate that is revoked unless the CRLReason is "unspecified (0)". - Only the following CRLReasons MAY be present in the CRL reasonCode extension for Subscriber Certificates: - keyCompromise (RFC 5280 CRLReason #1): Indicates that it is known or suspected that the Subscriber's Private Key has been compromised; - affiliationChanged (RFC 5280 CRLReason #3): Indicates that the Subject's name or other Subject Identity Information in the Certificate has changed, but there is no cause to suspect that the Certificate's Private Key has been compromised; - superseded (RFC 5280 CRLReason #4): Indicates that the Certificate is being replaced because: the Subscriber has requested a new Certificate, OATI has reasonable evidence that the validation of domain authorization or control for any fully-qualified domain name or IP address in the Certificate should not be relied upon, or OATI has revoked the Certificate for compliance reasons such as the Certificate does not comply with the CA/B Forum Baseline Requirements or OATI's CPS; - cessationOfOperation (RFC 5280 CRLReason #5): Indicates that the website with the Certificate is shut down prior to the expiration of the Certificate, or if the Subscriber no longer owns or controls the Domain Name in the Certificate prior to the expiration of the Certificate; or - privilegeWithdrawn (RFC 5280 CRLReason #9): Indicates that there has been a subscriber-side infraction that has not resulted in keyCompromise, such as the Certificate Subscriber provided misleading information in their Certificate Request or has not upheld their material obligations under the Subscriber Agreement or Terms of Use.